|

 places an empowered woman at its center - alongside an

 all-too-depressingly familiar disempowered female victim.
-Even

 though many of the film's images will prove more than some